UkuuPeople/ukuupeople-the-simple-crm/readme.txt

 == Upgrade Notice ==
+= 1.6.1 =
+Includes patch for error on some hosting environments.

 = 1.6.0 =
 This is a major feature release that includes improvements to ACL's for user roles, fixes to quick edit and bulk edit options, changes to filters, dashlets, and sorting options.
 Addition of German translation.
 Addition of getting started page on activation.